On the Distribution of Probe Traffic Volume Estimated without Trajectory Reconstruction: Implication of the Model

 \section{Implication of the Model}

-This paper documented the distribution of $\hat{m}$ and estimated probe counts based on the point probe location data recorded at fixed intervals.
+This paper presented the exact distribution of estimated probe traffic volume $\hat{m}$ based on the point probe location data recorded at a fixed interval.
 The final section discusses the model’s implications regarding theory, applications, and opportunities.